“Learn the rules well, so you can break them effectively”.

 Opening a blog post about taxes with a quote by the Dalai Lama might seem dramatic, but it actually sets the right tone for the topic.
 There’s another version of the same quote, often attributed to Picasso, which states “Learn the rules like a pro, so you can break them like an artist”.
 It’s the same concept, but we like the Dalai Lama version in this context.

 Here’s the point: paying taxes can in fact feel more like an art than a science, and it’s an area rife with emotion and often fear.
 We’re here to remove some of the confusion and position you to operate from a place of strength and knowledge (or at least have better conversations with your accountant).
-This post is about how to legally reduce your taxes as a freelancer so you’re not accidentally sacrificing funds just because you didn’t know better.
+This post is about how to legally reduce your self-employment taxes so you’re not inadvertently sacrificing funds just because you didn’t know better.
 In short, tax avoidance!

 Tax Avoidance vs. Tax Evasion